 FLAC tends to be the most popular, scoring points over WAV for better meta-data support, ensuring your tracks have artist and title information.
-There's a healthy debate on the whathifi.com forums on the subject of FLAC vs. WAV.
+There's a healthy debate on the What Hi-Fi?
+Forum on the subject of FLAC vs. WAV.

-Of course, as well as downloading your music in these superior formats, you can - and should - also rip your existing music library in these higher-quality file formats.
+Of course, as well as downloading your music in these superior formats, and now streaming, you can - and should - also rip your existing music library in these higher-quality file formats.

 What’s so good about high-res audio?

 Obviously the main claimed benefit of high-resolution audio files is superior sound quality over compressed audio formats.

 To illustrate why they should sound better than MP3s, for example, let’s compare the relative bitrates.
 The highest quality MP3 has a bitrate of 320kbps, whereas a 24-bit/192kHz file is transferred at a rate of 9216kbps.
 Music CDs are transferred at 1411kbps.